MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-adaptive-dialog-setup.md

 - modify bot registration in startup
 - create and use a dialog manager to run the root dialog

+In the adaptive mutli-turn prompts sample, the root dialog is an adaptive dialog.
+The dialog manager can be used to run any type dialog, but it is required if the root dialog or any of its children are adaptive dialogs.

 **Bots\\DialogBot.cs**

-The sample defines the bot and adds code to create and use a dialog manager to run the root dialog.
+The sample defines the bot and adds code to create and use a dialog manager to run the root dialog each turn.
+The dialog manager will forward all activities to the dialog.

 :::code language="csharp" source="~/../botbuilder-samples/samples/csharp_dotnetcore/adaptive-dialog/01.multi-turn-prompt/Bots/DialogBot.cs" range="17-36":::